Zareel/JavaScript-Questions-and-Answers/readme.md

 # 37. Why do we need callbacks?

-The callbacks are needed because javascript is a event driven language.
+The callbacks are needed because javascript is an event driven language.
 That means instead of waiting for a response javascript will keep executing while listening for other events.

 Let us take an example with first function invoking an API call(simulated by setTimeout) and next function which logs the message